 People Living and Working in Multi-Unit Housing Communities

 Encourage Residents and Staff to Practice Social Distancing.

-- Require your staff to wear face coverings at all times when inside your facility.
+- Require your staff to wear face coverings in compliance with current face covering rules.

 - If possible, limit visitor access to a single point of entry in your building that staff can easily monitor.

 - Post signs at entrances instructing visitors to refrain from entering if they are sick or if they have had close contact with a person who is suspected or confirmed to have COVID-19.